-IF PASSED, THE MAJOR RICHARD STAR ACT WOULD PROVIDE VETS FULL PAY & DISABILITY BENEFITS
+THE MAJOR RICHARD STAR ACT COULD HELP 50,000 VETS RECEIVE FULL PAY & DISABILITY BENEFITS

-For years, there has been support for passing the Major Richard Star Act and now, Senators are working to get the latest rendition made into law.
-If the bill passes, tens of thousands of medically retired Veterans would receive a substantial boost to their benefits, providing both retirement pay and disability from the U.S. Department of Veterans Affairs (VA).
+For years, there has been support for passing the Major Richard Star Act.
+Now, Senators are working to get the latest rendition made into law.
+If the bill passes, tens of thousands of medically retired Veterans would receive a substantial boost to their benefits, providing both retirement pay and disability pay from the VA.

-Major Richard Star Act Would Help 50,000 Medically Retired Veterans
+The Major Richard Star Act Would Help 50,000 Injured Veterans Receive Full Pay

 Bipartisan members of Congress are working together to pass the Major Richard Star Act, a bill that would provide Veterans who have medically retired from service with both military retirement pay and disability benefits.